Committees: Commerce & Human Resources Committee; Health and Welfare; Environment, Energy & Technology

 House Minority Caucus Chair

 Representative Smith is serving her 8th legislative term and represents District 29.
 She is the House Minority Caucus Chair.
-She is a member of the Business; Environment, Energy, & Technology; State Affairs and Ways & Means committees.
 She is currently a member of the Greater Pocatello Chamber of Commerce, the Gate City Rotary Club, and is involved with the United Way Board of Directors of Southeast Idaho.

 Melissa Wintrow was born in Troy, Ohio; B.A. in English literature from Miami University; M.Ed. in higher education from University of Georgia; 25 years’ higher education experience in curriculum design, instruction, program development, and leadership; past President of Boise State’s Professional Staff Senate; Project Manager, NEW (National Education for Women) Leadership Idaho; received Idaho Business Review’s Accomplished Under 40 Award.

-Committees: Appropriations; Judiciary, Rules & Administrations; Transportation & Defense
+Committees: Health and Welfare; Judiciary, Rules and Administrations; Transportation and Defense